davewatters/syncro-ireland/README.md

 -   All content created by the site creator [David Watters](https://github.com/davewatters/).
 Whilst some copy was taken, with permission, from the [Eire Syncro Facebook page](https://www.facebook.com/pages/category/Event/Eire-Syncro-261159948060757/) and the [UK Syncro Club](https://club8090.co.uk/) site, most text was edited and reworded after discussions with an organiser of the Syncro Ireland event, Paul Gillett.
 -   All images were either supplied by the Syncro Ireland event organiser, Paul Gillett [ [Vantopia.ie](https://vantopia.ie) ], or supplied with kind permission by the [UK Syncro Club](https://club8090.co.uk/).
 Some editing, retouching and resizing was done by the site creator.
--   Many thanks to my partner Deirdre for removing the copyrighted soundtrack from the organiser's supplied promo video.
+-   Many thanks to my partner [Deirdre Treacy](https://linkedin.com/thedeetreacy) for removing the copyrighted soundtrack from the organiser's supplied promo video.

 ### Acknowledgements